Vaccination may be curbing ER visits for shingles

 The U.S. Centers for Disease Control and Prevention offers information about shingles and the vaccine on its website (here: bit.ly/2iux4yJ).
 To see where to get the vaccine near you, check www.vaccinefinder.org.

-(This version of the story corrects the name to Barlas in paragraph 9)
+(This version of the story corrects the name to Arash in third paragraph)

 SOURCE: bit.ly/2tTon6H JAMA Dermatology, online June 21, 2017.